Skip to Main Content

 Obed Boundary with 1x Drivetrain & Obed Boundary with 2x Drivetrain

 You ride your gravel bike a lot like a road bike.
-Enjoy having smooth transitions between shifts with slight cadence changes, and smaller steps between those gears will have you happy as you ride over rollers, up big climbs and down steep road or gravel descents.
-Those that may find themselves more on pavement and riding in hillier terrain may prefer 2X for the more road-like shifting experience.
+2x provides smooth transitions between shifts with slight cadence changes, and smaller steps between those gears will have you happy as you ride over rollers, up big climbs and down steep road or gravel descents.
+Those that may find themselves more on pavement and riding in hillier terrain may prefer 2x for the more road-like shifting experience.

 You ride your gravel bike a lot like a mountain bike.
-Many of today’s modern mountain bikes are running 1X.
-That means those MTB’ers used to riding chunky, rocky singletrack on their mountain bikes are taking their new Boundary out on the same trails.
-Familiarity with gearing changes of 1X for mountain bikers—that is, an ambivalence about larger cadence changes when moving between gears) makes it a seamless transfer for you.
+Many of today’s modern mountain bikes are running 1x.
+That means those MTB’ers used to riding chunky, rocky singletrack on their mountain bikes are familiar with 1x gearing changes, i.e. larger cadence changes when moving between gears.
+They probably already like the simplicity and chain security and it will suit the singletrack trails where experienced mountain bikers shine a bit better.
+Sticking with 1x make will make going to a gravel bike a seamless transfer.

 Simplicity reigns.
-Without a front derailleur, a 1X front ring has deeper teeth, keeping that chain on over the biggest bumps on the trail.
+Without a front derailleur, a 1x front ring has narrow-wide chainring teeth to keep the chain super secure on over the biggest bumps on the trail.
 And with that front derailleur being absent, that’s also one less piece of equipment to require adjustment or wear out.

 You ride in inclement weather.
 Again, less mechanical pieces means less things to foul up, particularly when the mud turns into peanut butter.